Personalize customer communications using real-time location data

 Since each geofence will have a static parking location for pickup, we can store this information in a structured snippet in Customer.io and pull it into the message.
 You can learn more about using structured snippets here.

-Customer.io push notification builder
+Customer.io push notification setup.

 Next, we want to notify our staff when the customer is just about to arrive.
 Since Radar’s geofence is based on expected traffic times (in this example we set it for 6 minutes out from the location), we can add a time delay of 5 minutes to this campaign.

-Customer.io workflow builder
+Customer.io workflow builder.

 We also want to notify our staff that the order is ready to be picked up.
 This is a very tech-savvy establishment, so they use Slack.
 Whenever an order is ready to be picked up, we’ll let our staff know who the order is for so they can meet them outside.